Lexogen-Tools/SIRVsuite/README.md

 sample_name_2;/home/user/alignment_data/sample_name_2.bam;/home/user/transcipt_count_data/sample_name_2.tsv;FWD;mix2;transcript;whole
 ```

-The SIRVsuite tool will automatically check whether specified module can be invoked based on the sample sheet specification.

 ### Sample sheet content description

-Sample sheet is required to have a following format:
+Sample sheets have the following format:
-- used ";" separator
+- ";" is the field separator
 - trailing whitespace or tab is allowed (trimmed during reading process)
 - UTF-8 encoding
 - every column must have a name which is predefined (see more info below)
 - column values are case insensitive
-- the order of columns can be arbitrary
+- columns can be specified in arbitrary order

 **Allowed columns**:

 Columns in the sample sheet can be divided into different categories.
 General columns are always required, the other columns relate to the module of interest.

 General columns:
-- sample_name: any set of characters to identify samples (this will be printed in the final graphics).
+- sample_name: any set of characters to identify samples (this name will be printed in the final graphics).
-- library_prep_type: whole (currently only whole transcriptome libraries supported)
+- library_prep_type: this must be set to "whole" (currently only whole transcriptome libraries supported)

 SIRV-concentration & ERCC-correlation:

-- counting_path: valid path to count files.
+- counting_path: valid path to count files
-- counting_method: mix2.
-Defines, how the count file should be read. (currenly only mix2 output supported)
+- counting_method: this must be set to "mix2".
+Defines, how the count file should be read. (currently only the output of Mix2 is supported)
 - counting_feature: gene or transcript.
-Defines, whether ERCC correlation plots and tables are quantified (gene counts) or ERCC correlation + SIRV heatmap and boxplot are quantified (transcript counts).
+Defines, whether ERCC correlation plots and tables are quantified (gene counts) or ERCC correlation + SIRV heatmap and boxplot are quantified (transcript counts). <!--What do you mean by this sentence?-->
-- replicate_group(optional): replicate groups definition, the same value assigned to multiple samples, their mean value will be used for quantification and will be used instead of sample names if the final graphics visualization.
-If a replicate group is to be defined for a subset of samples, use "none" value to treat samples separately and use sample_names in the graphics instead.
+- replicate_group(optional): replicate groups definition, the same value assigned to multiple samples, their mean value will be used for quantification and will be used instead of sample names in the final graphics visualization.
+If a replicate group is to be defined for a subset of samples, use "none" to treat samples separately and use sample_names in the graphics instead.

 Coverage:

 - alignment_path: valid path to a .bam file.
-- read_orientation: fwd or rev. It is necessary to specify strandeness of the library.
+- read_orientation: fwd or rev. It is necessary to specify library strandeness.

 Any other column will be ignored.